tmacychen/echokit_box/README.md

 ```

 > If you have problem with flashing, try press down the `RST` button and, at the same time, press and release the `boot` (or `K0`) button.
 The device should enter into a special mode and be ready for flashing.

+Alternatively, you could flash the `echokit.bin` device image using the web-based [ESP Launchpad](https://espressif.github.io/esp-launchpad/) tool.

 ## Reset the device